amusing-muse/amusing-muse.github.io/reduction.md

 ### Reduction level 0:
-Thomas Kruelher is doing somewhat automated reductions using the MUSE pipeline.
+Thomas Kruehler is doing somewhat automated reductions using the MUSE pipeline.
 The aim is that we have baseline reductions in ‘real-time’ (meaning most likely several weeks) post observations.
 Most probably improvements can be made on these reductions with a more manual approach, together with new pipeline releases etc, however this will ensure that we do not create a bottleneck of raw data.
 Reductions to be done on the ESO Vitacura MUSE machine.
 Data were re-reduced with some post-processing (w.r.t. sky-subtraction).
 Data now being reduced in Germany (still Thomas) Note, as of P96 a new sky-subtraction algorithm was available… Now being used for reduction